 – reluctance to enter into intimate relationships fear of being shamed or ridiculed

-Typically, APD starts to develop in early adulthood and it affects both males and females equally.
-Research by the psychologists Millon and Everly listed the main areas of functioning affected by APD in a person as :
+Typically, AvPD starts to develop in early adulthood and it affects both males and females equally.
+Research by the psychologists Millon and Everly listed the main areas of functioning affected by AvPD in a person as :

 – INTERPERSONAL CONDUCT